SAP-samples/data-warehouse-cloud-connectors/power-bi/README.md

   |analytic model | no | yes |

 - **Support for Analytic Model**
 Select analytical access on the connection screen.
+If you observe an error like "Internal Server Error Error: Result cannot be empty" please re-deploy the Analytic Model.
+This resolved the issue in some cases.
 - **Input Parameter Support**:
 Enter the input paramters seperated by comma in the format: _column1='value1',column2='value2'_